Kami-Yama/Kami-Yama/README.md

 3. Costantly learning new stuff about IT

-4. Currently studying Information Technology (IT) at Valdagno (IIS Marzotto-Luzzati, 5th year)
+4. Currently studying Information Technology (IT) in Valdagno, Italy (IIS Marzotto-Luzzati, 5th year)

 - `My knowledge`